natesales/openreactor/README.md

 OpenReactor is an open source reference design and control system for a small scale neutron-producing IEC fusor.
 The control system integrates with Pfeiffer high vacuum [turbo pumps](#vacuum-system), MKS and Edwards [high vacuum gauges](#high-vacuum-gauges), MKS and Sierra [mass flow controllers](#gas-delivery), [high voltage power supplies](#high-voltage-supply), and [proportional neutron counters](#neutron-emission-detection) and NIM instrumentation.

-OpenReactor is intended to be a starting place for future research reactor designs.
-Each hardware subsystem is intentionally designed to be modular and useful on its own, with or without the central reactor control system.

 ### Features

 - Repeatable "one-click" fusion - OpenReactor runs reusable YAML configuration profiles and monitors power, vacuum, and gas delivery conditions to achieve fusion with no user interaction